 My obstetrician happened to be on call at the hospital that afternoon and ordered another sonogram just to make sure everything was okay.
 Mind you we had now been at the hospital for three hours.
 Myles and I were both exhausted and all I could think about was the cheeseburger I was going to have after we got to see our son and show the hospital staff that he was doing just fine in there.
 I started to get a sinking feeling though when the nurse called the doctor in to show her an image on the screen — I heard her mention something about “looks like he’s not getting oxygen.”
 They then showed us the flow of oxygen and how in one section of my umbilical cord there didn’t seem to be any movement.
 My mind was racing, what did that mean for our baby?
 Was he okay in there?

-Things began moving in what felt like hyperspeed, but slow motion all at the same time.
+Things began moving in what felt like hyper-speed, but slow motion all at the same time.
 My OB was called to take a look at the umbilical cord and we were then told we’d need to have an emergency c-section.
 My husband was the first to respond, and asked when we had to schedule it, not realizing they meant immediately.
 I started crying — I was scared and this was not how I had pictured my delivery going.
 I had a medicine ball.
-I wanted to try for a natural birth.
+I wanted to try for an unmedicated birth.
 I also didn’t know what to expect from a c-section.
 As a first-time mama, it never crossed my mind as a possibility during my pregnancy…so I hadn’t researched it.
-I knew all about the natural birth process and epidurals though.
+I knew all about vaginal birthing positions and epidurals though.

 We called my parents, who had just dropped my sister off at the airport and were pulling up to the driveway of their home in Long Island.
 (We were in Connecticut.)
 My husband called his mom, who had just boarded a plane to Paris (she’s a flight attendant).
 Thankfully, she was able to deplane before the cabin doors closed.
 And when my sister got the news, her flight was just about to take off.